karl-zylinski/jzon-c/README.md

 Parts of the code is based on the JavaScript hjson implementation.

+There are a few things from hjson which I haven't implemented yet.
+The multiline string indentation rules aren't as sophisticated and there is no auto-escaping of non-quoted strings.

 Example on how jzon differs from hjson.
 This hjson:

 ```